Last Updated on December 12, 2021

 The package suggests feeding these treats as a between-meal snack, a treat, or a reward.
 It recommends breaking the treats into smaller pieces.
 The treats are recommended for intermittent feeding only.
 Store the treats in a cool, dry place.

 I opened up the doors for the first few days of treats to see what they looked like, as well as the final door for the larger treat package.
-The treats come in four different shapes: hearts, stars, square-ish shapes, and fish.
+While the doors all have perforations, they aren’t the easiest to open and they took some fiddling to pry open.
+Once you open the doors, the bagged treats inside come in four different shapes: hearts, stars, square-ish shapes, and fish.

 Treats for each day are packed in small plastic bags.
 I opened the bag for day one so my cat could try the treats.
 The bags aren’t easy to open by hand, and I finally had to grab a pair of scissors.